-Within Sparsholt CofE Primary school, the headteacher Elizabeth Hanratty is the senior manager and responsible for all staff.
+Within Sparsholt Cof E Primary school, the headteacher Elizabeth Hanratty is the senior manager and responsible for all staff.
 If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should in the first place make the headteacher aware.

-If your concern is about the Headteacher then you would raise this with the Chair of Governors Kathy Bamber (contact details kept in the school office).
+If your concern is about the headteacher, you should raise this with the Chair of Governors, Caroline Horrill. (contact details kept in the school office).